 So then, just as you received Christ Jesus as Lord, continue to live in him.
 (Col 2:6)

-I have proclaimed the true gospel elsewhere.
-I have also listed some of the common ways the gospel is perverted along with some signs that you might be living under self-imposed law.
-What I want to give you here is a simple test to help you determine whether the gospel message you’re trusting in is the same gospel that Jesus revealed and Paul preached.
-It’s a simple test.
-Just ask yourself the following four questions.
+Let me give you a simple test to help you determine whether the gospel message you’re trusting in is the same gospel that Jesus revealed and Paul preached.
+Ask yourself these four questions.
 If your answers are all yes, then rejoice, for you are living on pure, undiluted grace!

 1. Does this gospel cause me to fix my eyes exclusively on Jesus?